zanmato1984/broken-pipeline/README.md

   primarily IO-bound, but Broken Pipeline does not enforce this split; it is defined by the host scheduler and operator implementations.
 - Examples:
-  - A hash join build can be modeled as a `SinkOp` whose frontend builds the hash table (often in parallel at the pipeline DOP) and whose backend performs IO-heavy finalize work (for example, writing a spill file or emitting statistics).
+  - A hash join build can be modeled as a `SinkOp` whose `Sink()` ingests the build side and whose frontend builds the hash table (often in parallel at the pipeline DOP).
+Its backend can be used to start or wait on IO-heavy work (for example, preparing spill files or awaiting IO completion).
   - In a right outer join, a hash join probe operator may need a post-probe scan of the build side to output unmatched rows.
 That scan phase can be represented as a pipe-provided `ImplicitSource()`, which becomes a new downstream pipelinexe.
 The implicit source can